 We humans love a good pattern.
-They’re embedded in our cultures and our brains.
-Since they occur in nature, humanity has a long record of unravelling them mathematically and recreating them in art.
+They’re embedded in our culture and our brains.
+Since they occur in nature, humanity has a long record of unraveling them mathematically and recreating them in art.
 We wear them, surround ourselves with them, and, most fundamentally, we communicate with them.

-The present article offers a brief introduction to vectors, and catalogs seven of the many excellent, free resources out there for creating perfect vector patterns.
-How you use these SVG pattern generators is up to you.
+Here we’ll offer a brief introduction to vectors, and introduce you to some excellent, free resources out there for creating perfect vector patterns.
+How you use these free SVG pattern generators is up to you.

 If you’ve worked with file formats .svg, .xml, or .eps, you have worked with vectors.
 Font glyphs are vectors.
 Most PDFs are vector-based.
 Most people go about their business from day-to-day, reading and browsing the internet, looking at beautiful illustrations, without knowing how much of their digital experience is created mathematically.

-One of the most versatile forms of digital pattern is the SVG – Scalable Vector Graphics – element.
+One of the most versatile forms of the digital pattern is the SVG – Scalable Vector Graphics – element.
 As the acronym suggests, SVGs are vector graphics that can scale to any size – on practically any browser or device – and retain their crispness.
 These files are XML-based, meaning they can be edited not only in visually-based design software, but also as text files of code.
-SVG images can be modified in a simple text editor, or directly in the code of your website’s CSS stylesheet.
-We have compiled some of the best SVG code tutorials here.
+SVG images can be modified in a simple text editor, or directly in the code of your website’s CSS stylesheet (we have compiled some of the best SVG code tutorials here)

 This format takes up little space and loads quickly, making SVG the perfect choice when you want something besides a flat color as a background or design element.
 Unlike rasterized images (in .gif, .jpeg, and .png formats), vectors will not pixelate when scaled.
 At any size or shape, the edges are clean.
 An image created as a vector can scale from a business card to a billboard and be just as sharp.